Research Methods 1 (PGT Conv ODL) PSYCH5080

 - Taught Wholly by Distance Learning: Yes

-Students will gain a critical understanding of research principles in psychological qualitative and quantitative research.
-They will complete a series of psychological research studies to gain practical experience of a range of research paradigms, data analysis techniques and principles in open science centred on questionnaire-based and qualitative methodologies.
-To achieve the course objectives students will compose a research methods portfolio and write one independent qualitative report.
+Students will gain a critical understanding of research principles in psychological quantitative research.
+They will learn about psychological research paradigms, data analysis techniques and principles in open science centred on quantitative methodologies.
+Students will advance their use and understanding of statistics, data analysis and open science principles.
+To achieve the course objectives students will complete a research methods portfolio and write a quantitative research report.

 Requirements of Entry